Articles on: FAQs

 Your video file and your SRT file must have the same name.
 For example:

-Visit your Workflows Tab and enter to your View Content Page.
+1. Go to your Workflows page and click the View Workflow button to open your workflow.
 If captions are found, Repurpose display that with a 'CC' icon next to it.

-After hitting 'Publish', on the pop-up window choose to use the 'Captions file from this folder' before you proceed.
+1. After hitting 'Schedule', on the pop-up window choose to use the 'Captions file from this folder' before you proceed.

 We highly recommend you use Otter.ai to generate SRT caption files.
 Get 1 month free of Otter Premium here

-QUESTIONS?
-We've got you!
-Email our Support Team at support@repurpose.io or chat live with us on our site.
-We look forward to helping you.
+Got questions?
+We’ve got you covered!
+Email our Support Team at support@repurpose.io or chat with us live on our website.
+We’re here to help.

 Was this article helpful?